Install Sero

 • Windows x64: setup EXE installer

-Developers and contributors can still build from source on supported targets.
-Use the source path when you are modifying Sero, testing a branch, or contributing a fix.
+Build from source only when you are modifying Sero, testing a branch, or contributing a fix.

 2. Check your platform